-In December 2013, FEMA issued an updated Model Ordinance for regulating floodplain development.
+In December 2013 and again in December 2019, FEMA issued an updated Model Ordinance for regulating floodplain development.
 City staff has been waiting to update the code to coordinate with the updated Federal Insurance Rate Maps (FIRM) that are being issued by FEMA.
 As anticipated FEMA contacted the City of Auburn to update our FIRM references on February, 19th 2020 and have until August 19th, 2020 to make the update.
 City staff has prepared updates to ACC, Chapter 15.68 to include the changes from the Model Ordinance to be consistent with City standards/practices for Planning Commission's consideration.

 City staff routed the City's updated ACC, Chapter 15.68 to FEMA and Department of Ecology's (DOE) NFIP State Coordinator, David Radabaugh at the end of 2019 for review and input to ensure it meets current standards.
 Between March 3rd and March 30th additional comments were provided by David Radabaugh.
 These additional comments from DOE were provided in response to the Letter of Determination from FEMA directing City of Auburn to update our floodplain code and adopt the new flood insurance studies that have been under review for the past 13-years.
-David would have liked to have provided the comments sooner, however they made the changes to FEMA's model ordinance on December 2019 which was right in the middle of the State Commerce review of the City's Draft Floodplain code.
-The proposed changes to the ACC, Chapter 15.68 are shown by strikeout/underline code attached to this memo as Exhibit A. A clean version of the ACC, Chapter 15.68 is also provided per request at the Planning Commission meeting that occurred on March 3rd, 2020.
+The proposed changes to the ACC, Chapter 15.68 are shown by strikeout/underline code attached to this memo as Exhibit A. A clean version of the ACC, Chapter 15.68 is also provided as the changes are substantial and the marked up version of ACC 15.68 is difficult to read.